 The fear of total failure starts creeping in.

-If you haven’t planned, you haven’t got the best team around you, to help you navigate those risks, you’ll get wiped out.
+If you haven’t planned, you won't have the best team around you to help navigate those risks, so you’ll get wiped out.

 Costing you everything.

-That’s because I make sure the decisions you make are safe for your staff and your business.
+I can help you make decisions which are safe for your staff and your business.

 With my help, you have the freedom to accomplish your goals without fear.
 Any place.
 Any time.
 Any business.
 Any client.

 That’s why on this site, we cover the basics of health and safety, along with the practical solutions to your problems - risk assessment being one of them.

 Here are a few posts that can give you a good idea of what to expect on Pro Safety Management:

 You know how you read about health and safety people who hide behind paperwork and tell you to control every risk to the point of zero harm.
 The kinds of people who use fear as a tool to remove your ability to manage your own risks.

 Well, I have never been like this.
 My first job as a car mechanic was working with a time served Rolls Royce technician from London.
 He showed me that experience and skill was more than enough for him to manage risk.
 Our jobs could be a full engine rebuild to a small service.
 It didn't matter what job came in; Nigel never looked at a risk assessment.
 He just slowly took him time to make sure he was safe and that when he wanted to take risks, he did so in a controlled manner.